rackerlabs/docs-starter-kit-external/docs/template-user-guide/examples/monitoring-example.rst

-Although AWS CloudWatch is available to Fanatical Support for AWS accounts at all service levels, customers using our Aviator service level can opt to have Rackespace Support respond to unexpected deviations in metrics.
+Although AWS CloudWatch is available to Fanatical Support for AWS accounts at all service levels, customers using our Aviator service level can opt to have Rackspace Support respond to unexpected deviations in metrics.
 Watchman is the system responsible for receiving CloudWatch alarms and creating tickets on your Rackspace account.